onuryigitkocaturk/onyiko_bank/README.md

-This is my simple terminal-based banking project for catching basics of oop and java
+This is my simple terminal-based banking project to practice basics of oop and java